 The Berkshires is a region in Western Massachusetts best known for its mountains, farmland, and quaint towns.
 I had the chance to spend a weekend there last fall, and it was a really lovely trip with a friend.

-Since regular travel is currently uncertain, outdoorsy destinations have gotten more popular.
-I wanted to share my Berkshires weekend itinerary for anyone looking to make a getaway to the countryside.
+Since regular travel is currently uncertain, nearby outdoorsy destinations have gotten more popular.
+I wanted to share my Berkshires weekend itinerary for anyone local looking to make a getaway to the countryside.

 When to Visit the Berkshires

 The Berkshires are especially beautiful in the fall, as Western Mass is known for its gorgeous fall foliage.
 We went in the last weekend of September, and conditions then were ideal.
 The leaves were noticeably colorful, though not quite at their peak, but the weather was still very mild and warm enough to go camping.
 If you want to see fall foliage, I’d recommend going in late September or early October.
 Be sure to check the current year’s fall foliage map before you plan your trip though, as conditions vary slightly by year.

 The spring and summer are also a lovely time, as you’ll get to see the wildflowers and take a dip in the many natural bodies of water.
 I myself would love to take a summer trip to the Berkshires!

 How Long Should You Spend in the Berkshires?